timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertable-architecture.md

 ## Time-and-space partitioning
 All TimescaleDB hypertables are partitioned by time.
 In addition, they might also be partitioned by other columns.
-This is called "time-and-space partitioning."
+This is called time-and-space partitioning.

 For example, say that you are collecting sensor data from multiple devices and storing it in a hypertable.
 You can choose to partition the data by both time